xcart/xcart-docs/_pages/kb_en/modules/messages/using_the_messages_addon_for_order_related_messaging_with_customers.md

 Note that you will also receive all the messages addressed to you via email.

+## Messages section: all your messages in one place

-## Viewing and managing messages
+## Viewing/responding to messages for a specific order

+## Contacting a customer about a specific order

-## Finding orders with messages
+## Finding orders with unread/any messages

-unread/any
+## Disputes